Opération Turquoise

 Opération Turquoise was a French-led military operation in Rwanda in 1994 under the mandate of the United Nations.
 The "multilateral" force consisted of 2,500 troops, 32 from Senegal and the rest French.
 The equipment included 100 APCs, 10 helicopters, a battery of 120 mm mortars, 4 Jaguar fighter bombers, 8 Mirage fighters, and reconnaissance aircraft.
 The helicopters laid a trail of food, water and medicine enabling refugees to escape into eastern Zaire.
-Opération Turquoise is controversial for two reasons: accusations that it was an attempt to prop up the genocidal Hutu regime, and that its mandate undermined the UNAMIR.
+Opération Turquoise is controversial for two reasons: accusations that it was an attempt to prop up the Hutu regime responsible for the Rwandan genocide, and that its mandate undermined the UNAMIR.

 The charges raised against the French army during Operation Turquoise are of "complicity of genocide and/or complicity of crimes against humanity."
 The victims allege that French soldiers did nothing to stop the genocide and let Interahamwe militias escape to Zaire after the massacres.
 The former Rwandan ambassador to France and co-founder of the RPF Jacques Bihozagara testified, "Operation Turquoise was aimed only at protecting genocide perpetrators, because the genocide continued even within the Turquoise zone."
 France has always denied any role in the killing.
 Around 2 million Rwandan refugees fled into Congo during the genocide, both Tutsis and Hutus.
 The presence of perpetrators of the genocide among them was one of the main reasons for the outbreak of the First Congo War in 1996.